tableau/connector-plugin-sdk/docs/share.md

 `/Users/[username]/tableau_connectors`
 1. Put the folder containing your connector's manifest.xml file in this directory.
 Each connector should have its own folder.
 For example:
 `/Users/[username]/tableau_connector/my connector`
-1. Run Tableau using the <span style="font-family: courier new">-DConnectPluginsPath</span> command-line argument and pointing to your connector directory.
+1. Run Tableau using the `-DConnectPluginsPath` command-line argument and pointing to your connector directory.
 For example:
     ```
     /Applications/Tableau\ Desktop\[version].app/Contents/MacOS/Tableau -DConnectPluginsPath=/Users/[username]/tableau_connectors